openactive/OpenActive.NET/README.md

 ### OpenActiveSerializer.Serialize<T>(T obj)
-Returns the JSON-LD representation of a JsonLdObject.
+Returns the JSON-LD representation of a `JsonLdObject`.

 ```C#
 var event = new Event()